manwar/python-guide/unit-testing.md

 Do we need it?
 I don't think so.

-So we will repeat the cycle and get into `RED` phase again by create another fail test.
+So we will repeat the cycle and get into the `RED` phase again by creating another fail test.

     # production code
     def fizzBuzz(value):